Skip to main content

 “It is literature.”
 She protested.
 I stopped in my tracks near the table.
 This was something my siblings never did.
 Talk back to me.
 I looked up at her frowning face.

 “There is better literature than novelists feeding you fictitious ideas about emotions.”My words came out almost defensively.
 Lata’s brows shot up, confused.
 I had no time or will to elaborate to her further on the nuances of love, a topic left unspoken of in real life, contrasting to the highly worded importance it received in the printed pages; so I sank back into my chair and picked up the pen.
 She walked up to the table.
-I didn’t look up from the encyclopaedia.
+I didn’t look up from the encyclopedia.
 She grabbed the packet of cigarettes kept beside the ashtray as I looked up, a little alarmed.

 “I will stop reading them the day you stop having these!”
 Her tone changed, from the soft and unsure protesting tone to that of a concerned mother.
 She always used this tone with my siblings.
 While I maintained the aura of a strict, unreachable elder brother, perhaps both of them found solace in Lata’s affection in the absence of a mother, and she found a lost sibling in them.
 She promptly started leaving with the cigarette packet as I stood up.